 How does it work?

-Contact firstname.lastname@example.org to sign up for the weekly Employee Wellness newsletter with the latest happenings.
+Contact firstname.lastname@example.org to sign up for the weekly Employee Wellness newsletter and receive information about the latest happenings.

 What are my options through SWEAT?